 - The supervisor should advise the student well in advance of any planned periods of absence from the University.
 If the period of absence is significant (more than the length of time between supervisory meetings), the supervisor should ensure that appropriate arrangements for alternative supervision are made and that the student is informed of them.

 - The supervisor should take note of feedback from the student.

-- The supervisor should ensure that the student is informed of any inadequacy of standards of work below that generally expected from research students and should suggest remedial action as appropriate.
+- The supervisor should ensure that the student is informed of any inadequacy of standards of work below that generally expected from research students and should suggest remedial action, or training, as appropriate.

 - The supervisor will be required from time to time by both the University and external funding bodies to provide a detailed written record of the student's progress and should ensure that all departmental and/or faculty requirements concerning the submission of progress reports are complied with.
 In particular it is essential that the Annual Progress Report form, supplied by Research & Innovation Services, is completed and returned within the specified timescale.
 The supervisor should discuss the completion of the Annual Progress Report with the student and it is essential that the student signs the form to acknowledge that s/he has seen and understood the contents of the completed report.

 - The supervisor should initiate the procedures for the appointment of examiners well in advance of the thesis being submitted.
 Failure to do so will lead to delays in dispatching the student’s thesis and arranging the viva examination.